top of page

 Lugano was last on our trip.

-It has the wondrous Lake Lugano, the iconic mountain peak Monte San Salvatore, cathedrals and beautiful churches.
+It has the wondrous Lake Lugano, the iconic mountain peak Monte San Salvatore, cathedrals and beautiful churches and the insanely cute, Swiss Miniature Park.
 One can walk along the lake promenade, enjoying the views of the peaks across the shore.

 Swiss Miniature